alamshuvo/devnest-frontend/README.md

-📝 Task Management App
+# 📋 Task Management App

-A simple full-stack task management web application built with:

-Frontend: React + Redux Toolkit Query (RTK Query)
-Backend: Node.js + Express
-Database: MongoDB
-API Communication: RESTful APIs
-Notifications: sonner for toast feedback
+A full-stack task management application built using React, Redux Toolkit Query, Node.js, Express.js, and MongoDB.
+You can create, update, and delete tasks, with smooth toast notifications and a simple email-based dummy login.

+---

-🚀 Features
+## 🚀 Features

-✅ Dummy login via email (JWT token stored in localStorage) ✅ Add, Edit, and Delete Tasks
-✅ Task fields: Title, Description, Status, Priority, and Due Date ✅ Task listing with error fallback
-✅ Modal-based forms for better UX
-✅ Toast notifications for success/error handling
-✅ Fully responsive design with clean UI
-🛠️ Technologies Used
+- 🔐 Dummy login (email only, generates token)
+- 📝 Create, Edit, and Delete tasks
+- 🔍 View all tasks in a list
+- ⚡ Real-time UI updates using RTK Query
+- 📦 Backend powered by Express & MongoDB
+- 🌐 Cross-Origin support for frontend-backend integration
+- 🎨 Clean, responsive UI with Tailwind CSS

-# Frontend
+## Frontend
-React
-Redux Toolkit & RTK Query
+- React Redux Toolkit
-Tailwind CSS
+- Tailwind CSS
-React Router
+- React Router Dom
-sonner for toast notifications
+- Sonner For Toast

-# Backend
+## Backend
-Node.js
+- Node.js
-Express.js
+- Express.js
-MongoDB
+- MongoDB
-CORS
+- CORS

 # Run it Your Local Machine
 ### 1. Clone the Repository